alexrlev/twitbot/README.md

-# ExampleBot
+# twitbot

-This bot retweets the latest tweet using the ["`#mediaarts`"][twitter-mediaarts] hashtag.
-It attempts to retweet once per hour.
+This bot combines phrases from two arrays to tweet with one image randomly selected from the images folder.
+It attempts to tweet every two hours.

 _Note: you must be comfortable using your computer's command line interface to use this bot.
 If you've never used it, there are tutorials for [macOS](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) and [Windows](http://www.bleepingcomputer.com/tutorials/windows-command-prompt-introduction/)._

 ## Installation

-If you don't already have have them, please install [Node.js](http://nodejs.org/).
+If you don't already have have them, install [Node.js](http://nodejs.org/).
 This will install two programs: `node`, which runs JavaScript from the command line, and `npm`, which helps you install software that Node.js can run.

 Make an empty project directory somewhere convenient for you, [download the archive zip file](https://github.com/dariusk/examplebot/archive/master.zip), and unzip the contents to your project directory.
 Go to your project directory in the command line.
 There should be four files there: `.gitignore`, `README.md`, `bot.js` and `config.js`.
 In that directory type: